intel-secl/skc-tools/SKC_Product_Guide.md

 ### Configuration Options

-The SGX Attestation Hub configuration can be found in /etc/shub/config.yml.
+The SGX Integration Hub configuration can be found in /etc/shub/config.yml.

 ### Command-Line Options